 Who We Are

-AbleChildAfrica is unique in that we work exclusively with and for disabled children and their families in Africa, and are the leading UK charity to do so.
+AbleChildAfrica is unique in that we work exclusively with and for children with disabilities and their families in Africa, and are the leading UK charity to do so.
 The children we work with are some of the world’s most vulnerable.

 Our Mission is to promote the realisation of equal rights for children with disabilities and their families in Africa and to facilitate their meaningful inclusion in all aspects of life.
 This is achieved by working in partnership with locally registered and independent African organisations to provide direct services such as health and education, as well as by engaging in advocacy and influencing work in the UK and internationally.

 Our Vision is a world in which all children with disabilities are fully included as equal members of society and are able to achieve their full potential.

 How We Work

 We support and resource partner organisations in Africa, working together to directly improve the lives of children with disabilities and their families.

 We influence policy, legislation and international law for the rights and needs of children with disabilities in Africa